lekkha/Excel-clone/README.md

    - If a cycle is formed while updating cells using a formula, the system provides immediate alerts, highlighting the location of the cycle.

 ### 10. **Formula Bar Space Formatting:**
-   - Users are encouraged to add spaces for better readability when entering formulas in the formula bar.
+   - Users are encouraged to add spaces when entering formulas in the formula bar.

 ### 11. **User Experience (UX):**
    - The project focuses on providing a seamless and intuitive user experience.